|

 to Manchester Corporation, conditional upon £4,000 a year being

-works of art.
-The original gallery soon became overcrowded,
+of art.
+The original gallery soon became overcrowded, and after

-and after many other new sites had been rejected, it was decided
+many other new sites had been rejected, it was decided to build

-to build the Athenaeum, immediately behind the City Gallery
+the Athenaeum, immediately behind the City Gallery as an extension

-Street.
-This now forms a visiting or temporary art and craft
+forms a visiting or temporary art and craft exhibition space,

 70

-visual arts centres and galleries with its three exhibition
+arts centres and galleries with its three exhibition galleries,

-galleries, three cinemas, bookshop, video library, café and
+three cinemas, bookshop, video library, café and bar.
+It is

-bar.
-It is a regular social venue for Manchester glitterati,
+a regular social venue for Manchester glitterati, alternatives

-alternatives and creatives.
-Popular with students from the
+and creatives.
+Popular with students from the nearby Metropolitan

-carpet shop, occupying an oddly unique triangular site, it
+shop, occupying an oddly unique triangular site, it stood empty

-stood empty for years during the 1970s when nobody knew what
+for years during the 1970s when nobody knew what to do with

-to do with it, and owing to its Grade II Listed Building Status,
+it, and owing to its Grade II Listed Building Status, it could

 often controversial and usually fairly avante garde, include